 - Refrigeration Needs – Will you have a lot of perishables on your menu that require refrigeration, or are you bringing in boxes of frozen wings and French fries?
 A restaurant concept with 20 beers on tap will have dramatically different refrigeration needs than an ice cream store.

 - Acoustical Design – A restaurant engages all of the senses.
 Certainly sight, smell, taste and touch considered in restaurant design projects, but what about sound?
-Yes, the restaurant industry and restaurant concept development has become so competitive that one must consider acoustical design.
 Is your restaurant best suited for peace and quiet or would you be better suited to have a bar that feels busy and bustling?
 One restaurant in Spain was dreadfully slow and about to go out of business.
 The owner pumped the recorded sound of a busy restaurant out on to the sidewalk streets and low-and-behold the restaurant was packed.
 Likewise, where we do or don’t hear music and ambient noise can make an impact.
 For example, many night clubs design areas that make it easy to talk to someone you met on a dance floor where you couldn’t hear yourself think.
-Another example it the bathroom – here is an area where you don’t want to hear other people at all; random people noises in a starkly quiet bathroom can be uncomfortable for all involved.

 - Aroma Design – Sure, the kitchen emits an aroma which should be pleasant and appealing.
 This doesn’t happen by accident though.
 Without proper considerations, you may fill your restaurant with wafts of smoke or unpleasant odors.
 You can also have an aroma pollution where there are too many scents floating about.
 Beyond the aroma of the cuisine though, there are other considerations.
 One restaurant we worked with introduced aromatherapy in a way that stimulated the senses and appetite before customers were even in the dining room.
 There’s nothing worse than smelling dirty mop water in the lobby or an unpleasant bathroom odor.
-Without smell we would not have taste (for more visit this restaurant consultant blog, so clearly this is an important consideration in your restaurant design and shouldn’t be left to chance.
+Without smell we would not have taste, so clearly this is an important consideration in your restaurant design and shouldn’t be left to chance.

 - Restaurant Design Process – The steps in the restaurant design process can be expanded or collapsed to suit your tastes for level of detail.
 There are hundreds of inter-dependent decisions and steps.
 Generally, the timing of these projects can range from several very intense weeks to potentially a year or more for large-scale development projects moving at a steady pace.
 As restaurant design consultants, our complete process is proprietary.
 We will be augmenting this article with a follow up piece on a summary of the process we undertake, but one thing we feel cannot be over-emphasized is the importance of starting with a very solid restaurant brand constitution/platform.
 It’s better to spend more time in planning and soft costs of development with an experienced pro than to rush in to the design and then try to undo mistakes later.
 It’s much easier to make a change on a digital file than it is to change a major mistake on a completed building.